MiloBotDev/MiloBot/readme.md

 `!uno info`
-A simple tutorial on how to play uno with milobot.
+A simple tutorial on how to play the game uno with milobot.

 ---